risingwavelabs/helm-charts/docs/CONFIGURATION.md

 auditability.

 Take AWS EKS/S3 as an example, the following values will help associate the service account used by RisingWave pods with an IAM.
-Therefore, the RisingWave pods are granted with the privileges the IAM has.
+Therefore, the RisingWave pods will be granted with the privileges the IAM has.

 ```yaml
 serviceAccount: